 Throughout the year, each school conducts three building evacuation drills, one bus evacuation drill, one shelter-in-place drill, and at least one lockdown drill.
 These drills are all coordinated with the police and fire departments.

 Intensive active shooter response trainings also are regularly conducted at all St. Charles schools.
-“It’s unfortunate, but rapid response training for an active shooter in schools has become necessary,” said Commander Pierce.
+“It’s unfortunate, but rapid response training for an active shooter in schools has become necessary,” said Deputy Chief Pierce.
 “It’s a vital emergency response exercise.”

 This summer, St. Charles police and staff at Lincoln and Munhall elementary schools participated in active shooter response training.
 St. Charles police have conducted similar exercises in all St. Charles schools.

 Collaboration is Key

 School District 303 has convened a Safety Task Force that includes district officials, staff members and parents, along with representatives from police and fire agencies from St. Charles and other local municipalities serving the district.
 The Task Force meets regularly to review current security processes, research new options, evaluate changes in legislation and policies related to school safety, and make recommendations to enhance safety and security in District 303 schools.